elleen/elleen.github.io/index.md

 ---
 # Hi!

 I'm currently a software engineer at [Square](https://squareup.com/) working on the (user) auth team in Atlanta.
 Previously, I was an undergrad at Northeastern University and got my BS in computer science.
-During that time, I did some research focusing on mobile privacy (specifically, media exfiltration from apps) and interned at a couple of swell startups.
-See below for more résumé-y things 👩🏻‍💻
+During that time, I did some research focusing on mobile privacy (specifically, media exfiltration from apps) and interned at a couple of swell startups. 👩🏻‍💻

-When I'm not in front of a screen, I spend my time exploring (mostly food in) ATL, hanging out with my [pup](/bean), climbing big rocks outdoors, climbing small (plastic) rocks indoors, taking care of my plants, and sleeping :-)

 ---